achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 export default state;
 ```

-Then finally, the steRepresentation is derived in a declarative way from the model's data:
+Then finally, the `stateRepresentation` is derived in a declarative way from the `model`'s data:

 ```typescript
 import React from "react";